highsource/jaxb-tools/README.md

 Please check our [Migration Guide](https://github.com/highsource/jaxb-tools/wiki/JAXB-Tools-Migration-Guide) for any questions about migrating from previous releases to newers one.

+## Maven versions
+Starting from 3.0.2, this plugin requires maven 3.1.0 as minimal version.

+If you still need maven 2.x or maven 3.0.x, you can still use the previous released versions but you should consider upgrading maven to at least 3.1.0.

 ## Java versions

 This project supports Java 8 and higher.